Qiquan-Wang/rank_stability/README.md

 - `HRV_Application`: contains code and data related to the application of classifying HRV between healthy individuals and post-stroke patients in Section 3.1 of the paper.
     -  `Classification on HRV data.ipynb`: notebook to reproduce all figures and results from Section 3.1.
     -  `interpolatedRR_CON.csv` and `normalRRs_CON.csv` are the data required.
-- `Compute_Biparameter_Rank_Invariant`: containing Python scripts for computing biparameter rank invariants (which are adapted from the original code for computing multiparameter persistence landscapes found [here](https://github.com/OliverVipond/Multiparameter_Persistence_Landscapes/tree/master))
+- `Compute_Biparameter_Rank_Invariant`: contains Python scripts for computing biparameter rank invariants (which are adapted from the original code for computing multiparameter persistence landscapes found [here](https://github.com/OliverVipond/Multiparameter_Persistence_Landscapes/tree/master))
 - `Simulation_Study`: contains code for simulation study found in Section 3.2
     - `Simulation.ipynb`: notebook to reproduce all figures and results from Section 3.2.
     - `simulation_tools.py` and `compute_rank_function_from_barcode.py` contain supplementary code for the notebook